jedjoud10/cflake-engine/README.md

 # Main features of cFlake:
 * 7 World Event Variants, Systems, and Resources all accessible within the **World** struct
-* Deterministic event sorting through multiple stages
+* Deterministic event sorting through multiple stages with the help of petgraph
 * Archetypal multithreaded ECS built to be used in conjunction with the World Events and Systems
 * Custom Graphics API built on top of WGPU
-* GPU Voxel Generation and Octree Terrain
+* GPU Voxel Generation and Octree Terrain, with async CPU readback support
 * Asynchronous asset loader using Rayon threads
 * Input handling with gamepad support (gilrs) and keybinding serialization / deserialization
 * Custom sound support through CPAL